HonAnson/LiDAR_NeRF/memo.md

 - tried smaller scale scene
 - very poor reconstruction quality achieved

-## Version 3
-- Trying to use space wrapping
-- In particular, I first try to use polar angle coordinate to express view point instead of xyz coordinate
+### Trial 10
+- using manual registered points, with upsampling
+- About 280 second per iteration

+### Trial 11
+- using manual register points, without upsampling

-### Trial 0
+### Trial 12
 - Used MSE loss instead of sigmoid and BCE loss
 - Achieved similar result with sigmoid and BCE loss

 ### Trial 1
 - attempt to use polar coordinate for training, doesn't appear to improve loss value
 - Reconstruction quality lower than using cartisian coordinate

+## Version 3
+- Trying to use space wrapping
+- In particular, I first try to use polar angle coordinate to express view point instead of xyz coordinate

+### Trial 2
+- Applied wrapping with radius 10 around [0,0,0], hopefully would help
+- Also used manual registering of the data, whcich shall improve reconstruction quality

 ### TODO

-* Have to figure out how to handle "infinitely far" problem
-* Figure out how to properly register frames, as the register quality is poor
-* check the cart to polar coordinate, ensure coordinates are transformed properly
+* check whether upSampling() is working properly, where we are always using the smaller angle

 ### Note to self:

 1. update design of loss function to: either include implciit LOD or enforce projected TSDF instead of the current SDF